 The timber composite piles are classified as D-25 untreated and designed to support an estimated loading capacity of 25 tons.
 The composite character of this foundation element is achieved by filling a 12" nominal light gage corrugated can section with 5000 psi concrete (as seen in Figure 5).
 The geometry of the composite timber pile varies along its length, measuring a minimum of 7" in width at the tip and 13" in width at the butt.
-The tip of the composite timber pile shall be driven 62 ft. below the original grade.
+The tip of the composite timber pile was required to be driven 62 ft. below the original grade.
+The timber composite piles are activated within the gravitational load path, facilitating the transfer of loading from the above grade columns to the bearing soil.

 The precast, prestressed (PCPS) concrete piles assist the timber composite piles in transferring the load from the above grade building structural elements into the ground.
+Additionally, the PCPS concrete piles, in conjunction with the above grade lateral force resisting elements, aid the resistance of the lateral forces, anchoring and stabilizing the overall structure.
 Similar in design, the PCPS concrete piles are sleeved with corrugated grout ducts that are configured to match the layout of the pile vertical reinforcement.
 The ducts are filled with 4000 psi grout.
 A typical detail for the connection and embedment of the PCPS concrete piles in the column pile caps is shown below (as seen in Figure 6).